RKouchoo/himawari-renderer/README.md

 # Six hours of Earth as a 12 fps video
 ./target/release/himawari-earth --timelapse 2026-07-09T00:00..2026-07-09T06:00

-# Three hours of a typhoon, tracked and cropped (see the demo below)
+# Three hours of a typhoon, tracked and cropped
 ./target/release/himawari-earth --timelapse 2026-07-09T02:00..2026-07-09T05:00 \
     --follow-storm --follow-seed 24.5,125.5